mozilla/infosec.mozilla.org/docs/guidelines/likelihood_indicators.md

   only be missing for LOW impact services.
 This causes MEDIUM and HIGH impacts to result in HIGH risk and MAXIMUM impacts to result in MAXIMUM risk.
-* MAXIMUM : The absence of this security control will cause a risk to manifest in the coming year.
+* <span class="risk-maximum">MAXIMUM likelihood</span> : The absence of this security control will cause a risk to manifest in the coming year.
 This security control is required.
 This causes MEDIUM impacts to result in HIGH risk.
 This causes HIGH and MAXIMUM impacts to result in MAXIMUM risk.